In a world where cybercrime is rampant, we must take a look at the groups that facilitate major hacks causing both reputational and financial damage.

 In the past decade, Anonymous has successfully hit a few entities successfully.

-Successful targets have included U.S. Federal Bureau of Investigation (FBI), the Trump Towers website, ManTech International’s subsidiary group HBGary, some groups within the Islamic State, The World Trade Organization (WTO) and a darknet site dealing with child pornography.
+Successful targets have included U.S. Federal Bureau of Investigation (FBI), the Trump Towers website, ManTech International’s subsidiary group HBGary, some groups within the Islamic State, The World Trade Organization (WTO) and a darknet site dealing with Child Exploitation Site.

 This is just to mention a few.